It's time to enroll! FE & PE Live Online courses are starting next monthEnroll Today »

 PMP average salary - how much do PMP holders make?

-Earning your Project Management Professional (PMP) certification is one of the most effective ways to boost your career–and your paycheck.
+Earning your Project Management Professional (PMP)® certification is one of the most effective ways to boost your career—and your paycheck.
 Recognized globally, the PMP credential is a gold standard for project managers and often leads to significant salary increases, more job opportunities, and enhanced credibility across industries.

 But just how much can you earn with a PMP certification?
 In this guide, we’ll break down the average salary of a project manager with PMP certification, explore how your earnings can grow over time, and compare entry-level vs. experienced PMP salaries.
-Whether you’re just starting out or looking to level up your project management career, understanding the salary with PMP certification can help you make a smart, informed investment in your future.
+Whether you’re just starting out or looking to level up your project management career, understanding the salary of those with PMP certification can help you make a smart, informed investment in your future.

 What is the PMP certification?